1anyway/VestaFinance/README.md

 	}
 ```
 ### Closing a Trove
 Trove will closed when it's owner repaying all it's collaterals, also when all of the owner's collaterals are liquidated or redeemed.
+1. Calculate rewards that have accumulated.
+2. Get parameters of trove and check.
+3. Change active Pool and trove.
+4. Update interest.
+5. Clear trove.
+6. Remove trove owner and remove trove from sorted troves.
+7. Burn the repaid VST from the user's balance and the gas compensation from the Gas Pool

 ```
 function _closeTrove(
 		address _asset,